b-pardi/pyQCM/README.md

 ### CHANGE LOG
+6/15
+- fix sauerbrey saving ranges
+- reimplement old sauerbrey eqn
+- get sauerbrey and avgs to work with mult ranges
+- implement saving of those outputs to a csv file

 6/14
 - added capability to enter time range selection in interactive plot
     - set TkAgg as backend for span selector window generation to allow for tkinter entry fields